intoxstudio/restrict-user-access/readme.txt

 == Frequently Asked Questions ==

+= I added a Level to a user, but it can still see other content? =

+When you create an Access Level to restrict some content, only users with this level will be able to see that content, but they will also be able to see all other (unrestricted) content on your site.

+A quick way to "lock down" and make sure e.g. only Administrators can see all content is to create a new Access Level for Administrators with a negated condition group containing "404 Page".
+This means that normal users only can see the 404 Page.

 = How do I restrict some content? =

-As of version 0.3, Restrictions have been renamed Access Levels.

 1. Go to Users > Access Levels > Add New
-2. On this screen, create a new Condition Group and add some content to it from the box to the left.
+1. On this screen, create a new Condition Group and add some content to it from the box to the left.
 The content or contexts you add will be available for users in this Access Level (or higher) only.
 Read more about Condition Groups under the "Help" tab.
-3. Now, to the right, you can choose to synchronize the Access Level with a User Role.
+1. Now, to the right, you can choose to synchronize the Access Level with a User Role.
 This means that all users with that Role will automatically get this Level (and thus be able to see the restricted content).
 If you choose not to synchronize, you can add the Level to each user individually under their profile.
-4. For unauthorized users, you can choose whether to redirect to another page or to show the content from another page along with a teaser/excerpt from the restricted content.
+1. For unauthorized users, you can choose whether to redirect to another page or to show the content from another page along with a teaser/excerpt from the restricted content.
 Finally, give your new Access Level a descriptive title and save it.

 = How do I make an Access Level extend/inherit another level? =